 - ½ cup oil

 Kids love hunting for treasure!
-Get some kinetic sand, and bury various small items in the sand.
+Get some kinetic sand, and bury various small toys or trinkets in the sand and let the kids dig and find them.
 You can use letter magnets, building blocks, small figurines, toy trains, pretend coins, and more!
 Make the activity even more memorable by getting a treasure chest for your child to place all the objects in - or just paint an old shoebox or wipes container gold or brown and design your own treasure chest.
 You can pick a theme for this activity, such as “Easter egg hunt” or “dinosaur dig” and use items corresponding to a certain theme.
+Have fun playing!

 2. Kinetic Sand Mr. Potato Head

 Encourage your child’s creativity by designing faces in the kinetic sand using body parts from a Mr. Potato Head toy!
-This can be a great way to help your child learn the names of different parts of the body.
-You can also practice using prepositions like “over,” “under,” “above,” and “below” when talking about the placement of objects on the face.
+This can be a fun way to help your child learn the names of different parts of the body.
+You can also practice using positional words like “over,” “under,” “above,” and “below” when talking about the placement of objects on the face.
 Learning how to assemble the different parts of a face can form the necessary foundations for later drawing skills!